 Many great Tibetan masters were from Sakya school including one of my favorite Maha Siddha Jetsun Drakpa Gyaltsen.

-The huge sized 84000 teachings of Buddha are one of the most specialties of Sakya monastery.
+The huge-sized 84000 teachings of Buddha are one of the most specialties of Sakya monastery.

-Sakya is special with the color of the walls of monastery and houses grey, white and red symbolizing the Lord of three families.
+Sakya is special with the color of the walls of the monastery and houses grey, white and red symbolizing the Lord of three families.

-White symbolizing compassion Buddha Chenresig.
+White symbolizes compassion for Buddha Chenresig.

-Red symbolizing wisdom Buddha Jamphelyang.
+Red symbolizes wisdom Buddha Jamphelyang.

-Grey symbolizing power Buddha Chakna Dorje.
+Grey symbolizes the power of Buddha Chakna Dorje.